ricky40403/quantizer/README.md

 [ ] Adding 8 bit converting
 [ ] Adding 16 bit converting
 [ ] Adding 8 ~ 16 bit converting
-[ ] Seperate as  Fake quantization for training
+[ ] Seperate as  Fake quantization for training and true quantization for testing.